1. Visit Elche

 Elche is a good sized city in the Alicante province.
 Perfect if you want to combine shopping, history, traditions with a beach visit.

 The municipality has approximately a population of 230 000 and is known for its palm parks, palm orchards and plantations.
 It is one of Europe´s biggest exporter of dates.
 The city is a mosaic of old buildings, palm groves and gardens.
 One of the most famous parks is the Huerto del Cura.
 In the gardens of Huerta de Curas, you can find palm trees that are more than 300 year old.
 Look out for the Imperial Palm, it is an impressive tree.

 After your visit to the park, cross the street and enjoy refreshment in the gardens of Hotel Huerto del Cura.

 In one of the palm parks you can also find an adventure park.

 There are several walking and bike trails around the palm groves from 2.5 to 10 km.

 2. Day trip to Santa Pola

-In the village El Altet (close to the airport and the beach) you can eat a delicious lunch at Gran Bar Pomares.
-A restaurant operated by the third generation of the same family.
+In the village El Altet (close to the airport and the beach) you can eat a delicious tapas lunch at the square on the main street.